georgevargas/GUI-APP-for-Moteus-Motor-Control/README.md

 Be careful not to remove part of a sequence.
 It is OK to remove the whole sequence including the sequence number and all parameters.
 It is OK to cut and paste a whole sequence and then change the parameters.
-The sequence numbers are ignored but they must be there.
+The sequence number value is ignored but they must be there.
 The sequence is executed from top to bottom.

 note a desktop shortcut may be created to run the program in folder build-MotorQT_threaded-Desktop-Debug.
 The executable file is called MotorQT_threaded.